COVID-19 testing site to open at Fox Valley Technical College

 Outagamie County Executive, Tom Nelson says, “Because testing has not been as thorough or as available to as many people as possible, we don’t really have a good sense of where things stand with this virus.
 I think within a couple of weeks we’ll have a better sense of that.
 We’ll also understand how widespread this virus this and how successful we may have been with flattening the curve.
 I’m hoping that we get some direction of what are some of the next steps that we have to do.”

 This site will be able to test 300 people a day.
-A patient information form is encouraged.
+Those interested in being tested are encouraged to complete a patient information form.